1&1 SSL brings success and security to your website

 This notification means that the connection to your website is not protected by an SSL certificate, either because you haven't installed one, or it is expired or faulty.
-If this is the case you should review the installation of your SSL certificate and potentially renew it.
+If this is the case you should review the installation of your SSL certificate or request a new one.
 If the SSL test is successful, it shows you which certificate you are using, whether it is installed correctly, and if there are any safety gaps.

 How does the SSL check show me that my SSL certificate is valid?

 The SSL check doubles as an SSL validator.
 If your certificate is installed correctly, once you have entered your URL you will receive the following message:Certificate is installed correctly.

 This means both that your SSL certificate is installed correctly and that it is valid.
 For more detailed information on the checked certificate go to "certificate information".
 "Certificate status" also shows you whether or not your certificate is valid.